Ashley Flowers: Crime Junkie

 Ashley Flowers and Brit Prawat have co-hosted Crime Junkie, the flagship Audiochuck podcast, since 2017.
 The first episodes were recorded in an extra bedroom of Flowers' home, with Prawat joining via telephone from South Bend, Indiana.
 Crime Junkie quickly gained popularity in its first few years with Rolling Stone naming Crime Junkie one of the best true crime podcasts of 2018, leading Flowers and Prawat to announce a national Crime Junkie tour in July 2019.
 By 2022, Crime Junkie was the second most-listened-to podcast in the U.S., according to Edison Research.
 That same year, Crime Junkie was the No. 1 most-listened-to show on Apple Podcasts in the U.S., and was also recognized as the most followed and most shared show on the platform.
 In 2023, Crime Junkie maintained its position as the No. 1 most-listened-to podcast overall on Apple Podcasts in the U.S. As of 2024, Crime Junkie has over 1 billion downloads and more than 400 episodes.

-In 2019, Flowers and Prawat were accused of plagiarizing content, in some cases verbatim, from various sources, including newspaper articles, other podcasts, and the TV show On the Case with Paula Zahn for Crime Junkie.
-Flowers responded to claims and legal action taken by The Arkansas Democrat-Gazette by removing at least five episodes of Crime Junkie with Flowers stating to Variety that the episodes' "source material could no longer be found or properly cited."
+In 2019, Flowers and Prawat face allegations of plagiarizing content, in some cases verbatim, from various sources, including newspaper articles, other podcasts, and the TV show On the Case with Paula Zahn for Crime Junkie.
+Following the allegations and legal action by The Arkansas Democrat-Gazette by removing at least five episodes of Crime Junkie with Flowers stating to Variety that the episodes' "source material could no longer be found or properly cited."

 Flowers later acknowledged her ignorance of proper attribution and now ensures that Crime Junkie episodes provide proper credit to source material.